 Customize Your Environment#

 Determined launches workloads using Docker containers.
-By default, workloads execute inside a Determined-provided container that includes common deep learning libraries and frameworks.
+By default, workloads run inside a Determined-provided container that includes common deep learning libraries and frameworks.

 If your model code has additional dependencies, the easiest way to install them is to specify a startup hook.
 For more complex dependencies, use a custom Docker image.